kbrown01/Vizio_DirecTV/README.md

 The standard, Home Assistant DirecTV integration is fine, I used that out of the box to gain access to all the DirecTV boxes which were recognized by the application.
 The DirecTV Genie operates by a standard main box which has an IP address.
 Wireless remote Genies are all accessed by knowing the main box's IP address and the wireless remote Genie's Cient Address (clientAddr).
 The you can find the client address in many ways, either through the created sensors or through the DirecTV GUI for the television or by knowing the secret that it is merely the MacID of the box without the "." separators.
 ### Vizio

 While the standard Vizio integration is also likely pretty good, the issue is that you need an AUTH code for the television to be able to send commands to it.
 If you setup the Vizio through the Home Assistant Vizio integration, I could not find any way of getting the AUTH code.
 Therefore I created a new one using some simple commands.
-I would highly suggest reading through this thread which desribes using the REST API for a Vizio TV to get eventually the AUTO code that you need.
+I would highly suggest reading through this thread which desribes using the REST API for a Vizio TV to get eventually the AUTH code that you need.
 [Vizio TV Integration](https://community.home-assistant.io/t/vizio-tv-integration/372376/14)

 I also highly recommend reserving IP addresses or manually setting up your Vizio TV not to use DHCP, but instead use a fixed (or reserved) IP address.
-Let's say I set up my TV as 192.168.2.90, I could open a web browser and do this (note this is curl used from Windows, hence you need to escape the quote character with the backslash:
+Let's say I set up my TV as 192.168.2.90, I could open a web browser and do this (note this is curl used from Windows, hence you need to escape the quote character with the backslash):

 ```
 curl -k -H "Content-Type: application/json" -X PUT -d "{\"DEVICE_ID\":\"12345\",\"DEVICE_NAME\":\"Patio_Vizio\"}" https://192.168.2.90:7345/pairing/start